ergoplatform/ergodocs/docs/dev/start/testnet.md

 You can  get 60 testERG by sending a request to `https://testnet.ergofaucet.org/payment/address/TESTNET_WALLET_ADDRESS`

-## GetBlok
+> Please note that the [Headless dApp framework](/dev/stack/headless/#headless-dapp-framework) does not work with testnet addresses. [ref](https://github.com/ergoplatform/ergo-headless-dapp-framework/blob/main/src/encoding.rs#L104)

+**GetBlok**

-This should help out any devs who need to do work on testnet but don't know how to run a solo mining node.
+Alternatively, GetBlok run a public testnet that should help out any devs who need to do work on testnet but don't know how to run a solo mining node.
 It should also give an give an alternative way to start up testnet in case the usual miner is down.

 ```
 ergo-testnet.getblok.io:3056